resa89/pridentifier/README.md

 # Pridentifier  <img align="right" src="img/pridi.png">

-This Pridentifier software can be used to investigate what kind of printers can be distinguished with the help of Fourier analysis features.
-But it can also be used for other classification problems where Fourier analysis seems promising (any textual images).

-Feel free to investigate your (forensic) classification problems with the Pridentifier.
+This Pridentifier software was developed as research tool to investigate which printers (brand, model or individual) can be distinguished with the help of Fourier analysis features.
+But it can also be used for other classification problems of textual images.
+Feel free to investigate your textual classification problems with the Pridentifier.

+The following image shows the 'fingerprints' (Fourier spectra) of 4 exemplary printers we used in our experiment.
+We examined one individual printer of each brand.
+Here we only name the brand, even if we examined indivuals of only one model.
+This repository contains a small test set of these 4 classes.

 <img align="center" src="img/screenshots/02c_fingerprints.png">

+**Disclaimer:** We can not tell for which printers, models or brands the classification works.
+This is only a research tool to find out by yourself.
+Therefore statistical relevant studies must be made to make good predictions.

 ## Installation